 DIA is also under new renovations slated to be completed in 2021 with much of the current airport being worked on behind new barriers that help jokingly question what is really happening there.
 You never know what new conspiracy theories will pop up now that DIA is under construction again.
 The theories of old will always grasp at straws but with new construction comes new thoughts on what the New World Order or others might be up to with Denver International Airport.

-I’d highly encourage anyone going to DIA to check out the plaques, murals, and other oddities throughout the airport which have been written about by countless different theorist.
+I’d highly encourage anyone going to DIA to check out the plaques, murals, and other oddities throughout the airport which have been written about by countless different theorists.
 Not only are they interesting to see and experience firsthand, but they also might leave visitors with a lot more questions than answers.